Harman profit jumps as sales to luxury carmakers rise

-(Reuters) - Audio equipment maker Harman International Industries Inc HAR.N reported a 53 percent jump in second-quarter profit, helped by strong sales of its infotainment systems to luxury carmakers such as BMW (BMWG.DE) and Volkswagen (VOWG_p.DE).
+Jan 30 (Reuters) - Audio equipment maker Harman International Industries Inc reported a 53 percent jump in second-quarter profit, helped by strong sales of its infotainment systems to luxury carmakers such as BMW and Volkswagen.

 Revenue rose 26 percent to $1.33 billion.